What are TLS 1.2 and TLS 1.3?

-Require Modern TLS is available to use with certificates that are unique to your domain.
-This includes Cloudflare Business and Enterprise customers with custom certificates.
+Require Modern TLS is available to use with certificates that are uploaded to Cloudflare.
+This includes Cloudflare Business and Enterprise customers with custom uploaded certificates.
 Free and Pro customers must upgrade to use this feature and provision a custom certificate.

 What does Require Modern TLS do?

 With the Require Modern TLS feature enabled, traffic to and from your website will only be served over the TLS 1.2 and, if it is enabled, TLS 1.3.